bmoquist/konva-position-update-issue/README.md

   + Calculate the position change (delta)
   + Dispatch the calculated delta to Redux and adjust all of the positions of the objects by the delta in the reducer
 * Issue:
-  + The objects on canvas jump by more than the amount dragged after the Redux update (try below) --- sometimes by a large amount.
+  + The objects on canvas jump by more than the amount dragged after the Redux update --- sometimes by a large amount.
 The jump appears to be larger when the distance moved is larger. </li>
   + For debugging, the object positions are printed to the Console and Redux Dev tools can be used to examine state.

 ## To Run